 - A. Employee and Family Medical Coverage. - 1.
 Coverage Options.
-Eligible employees may select coverage under any one of the UPlan medical options offered by the Employer, for employees in that zone.
+Eligible employees may select coverage under any one of the UPIan medical options offered by the Employer, for employees in that zone.
 Coverage offered through these plans is subject to change during the life of this Agreement upon approval of the employer after consultation with the Union. - 2.
 Coverage Under the Base Medical Plan.
 From July 1, 2021 through December 31, 2021 coverage under the current UPlan will continue at the level in effect on June 30, 2021. - a.
 Effective for the 2022 insurance contract year, the Base Medical Plan will cover allowable charges for the following eligible services subject to the copayments and coverage limits stated.
-Services provided through this plan are subject to standards of medical necessity and appropriate practice.
+Services provided through this plan are subject to standards of medical necessity and appropriate practice. - b.

-b.
 Effective for the 2022 insurance contract year: (Benefit amounts reflect Base Plan amounts only.
-See Summary of Benefits for a full description of coverages.)
+See Summary of Benefits for a full description of coverages.) - 1.
+Emergency copay.

-1. Emergency

-In Network and Out of Network: 100% coverage after a \$100 copay.
 The copay is waived if the patient is admitted within 24 hours.

+In Network and Out of Network: 100% coverage after a \$100